 later in this vita.
 This book has 2,554 Google Scholar hits as of January 2014.

-Pricing," forthcoming, Journal of Economics and Management Strategy.
+- ``Leveraging of Reputation through Umbrella Branding: The Implications for Market Structure,'' forthcoming, Journal of Economics and Management Strategy.

 - "Lowering the Bar to Raise Up the Bar: Licensing Difficulty and Attorney Quality in Japan,"

 with J. Mark Ramseyer.
 Forthcoming, Journal of Japanese Studies.

 J. Mark Ramseyer.
 Forthcoming, Journal of Law and Economics.

 - "Maximization Is Fine— But Based on What Assumptions?"
 Econ Journal Watch.
 11(2): 210-218 (May 2014).